 Among the graduates were UT’s first nine recipients of the Bachelor of Business Administration degree.
 As with their law school counterparts, the business students decided to shun the cap and gown, and instead sported white linen suits with sweet peas as lapel flowers.
-(The McCombs School celebrated the 100th anniversary of the BBA program this year; 2017 is the 101st BBA class.)

 Above: 1937 Spring Commencement in Gregory Gym.

 In 1995, UT President Bob Berdahl asked that the University-wide commencement ceremony be re-invented.
 While participation was still strong for the college and school events, attendance for the Main Mall graduation had suffered, in part, because the emphasis on hooding the Ph.D. candidates seemed to leave out the undergraduates.
 A separate ceremony was created for the Graduate School, and the University-wide event was refashioned to better include everyone, with more pomp and pageantry, and with the notable addition of fireworks.
-Within a few years, more than twenty thousand graduates and spectators annually converged on the Main and South Malls.
+Within a few years, more than twenty thousand graduates and spectators annually converged on the South Mall.

 Above left: The 1980 Spring Commencement.